Simple Carbs vs. Complex Carbs: What’s the Difference?By Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D. Science-Backed

 Photo by Glen Carrie on Unsplash

 There are two main types of carbohydrates: simple and complex.
-Simple carbohydrates include sugar, which can be naturally-occurring, but is usually added to most foods (as in table sugar, high fructose corn syrup and other sweeteners).4 Complex carbohydrates are found in foods such as beans, fruit, peas, vegetables and whole grains.5
+Simple carbohydrates include sugar, which can be naturally-occurring, but is usually added to most processed foods (as in table sugar, high fructose corn syrup and other sweeteners).4 Complex carbohydrates are found in foods such as beans, fruits, peas, vegetables and whole-grain foods.5

-It’s important to note that while fruit and vegetables do contain some simple carbs, they also boast healthy micronutrients and fiber, as well as complex carbs.
+It’s important to note that while fruits and vegetables do contain some simple carbs, they also boast healthy micronutrients and fiber, as well as complex carbs.